arcus-azure/arcus.security/docs/preview/features/secret-store/named-secret-providers.md

 ## Retrieving a named secret provider

 Now that the named environment variables secret provider is registered, we are able to retrieve this provider in our application.

-Normally, you inject the `ISecretProvider` in your application service and accesses the secrets, but now you'll have to inject the `ISecretStore` interface to access the specific secret store operations.
+Instead of injecting `ISecretProvider` in your application to access secrets, we'll inject `ISecretStore` interface to retrieve named secret providers.

 ```csharp
 [ApiController]